By Kim Reed

-We share notes and tips because each dog is an individual.
+Professional walkers share notes and tips because each dog is an individual.
 The dogs become part of our lives.
 With apps your dog may be getting a new walker each day and neither side is given the opportunity to build a relationship.

-Our team is assigned to walks in advance and held accountable.
+Professionals are assigned to walks in advance and held accountable.

 An app walker can just click a button to cancel a walk they are schedule for if it is rainy or no longer convenient for them.
-There is some accountability but not compared to those working for a professional company.
+There is some accountability but not compared to those working for a local company.

 Walks on apps may be requested for an ASAP time and go unfulfilled for many hours if nobody wants to pick up the walk.
 Some pet owners who use an app also request feedings after the walk so imagine if their walks aren’t picked up – the dog will go hungry and not get a walk.

 Small businesses may be in danger of going out of business.

 Small businesses cannot compete with million dollar advertising or PR budgets.
 It is similar to big box discount retailers competing with the local mom and pop shop.
 When you support local businesses you are keeping more money within your community and have more personalized customer service.

 It costs a lot of money to be a local dog walking business so professionals often have to charge more to cover expenses than walkers who are doing it on the side.